 Every newspaper has a section that features not only commercial and residential real estate listings but also trends for that area.
 Whether you read the digital or paper version, make sure to include the newspaper as your daily/weekly reading material for every community you intend to invest in.
-This is one of the best ways to keep on top of what's happening in the neighborhoods you invest in, as well as find opportunities for you to invest in the local commercial and residential real estate market.
+This is one of the best ways to keep on top of what's happening in the neighborhoods you invest in and to find opportunities for investment in the local commercial and residential real estate market.

 Yes, there are many blogs out there on the internet, and it may be hard at first to wade through them all.
-The best way is to start with an internet search for blogs in your intended niche/residential area, and you'll begin to see which are the ones to follow.
+The best way is to start with an internet search for blogs in your intended niche/residential area, and you'll see which you should follow.

-Here are some of the top real estate investing blogs (besides ours):
+Some of the top real estate investing blogs (besides ours) include:

 There are over one million podcasts, with about 30 million episodes ready to be downloaded.
-A good chunk of them have to do with money and entrepreneurship -- and there are also a number of real estate investing podcasts.
+A good chunk of them has to do with money and entrepreneurship -- and those include a number of real estate investing podcasts.

 The wonderful thing about podcasts is that you can multitask while listening to them.
-An engaging podcast can certainly make a commute seem shorter, and it can also make a mundane household chore more compelling.
+An engaging podcast can certainly make a commute seem shorter and a mundane household chore more compelling.
 No matter how you choose to listen, do so regularly.
-Even experienced real estate investors can find new insight or a tip that will help them with their investment strategy.
+Even experienced real estate investors can find a new tip or insight that will help them with their investment strategy.
 Heard something that you want to look into?
-Be sure to check out the show notes of the podcast for valuable information.
+Be sure to check out the podcast's show notes for valuable information.

-Here are some top podcasts you'll want to download:
+Some top podcasts you'll want to download include:

 Even in the digital world, books are still one of the best ways to educate yourself on a new topic.
 When choosing a book about the real estate industry, consider the following: